Ryuu-64/functional/README.md

 ## Footnotes

 [^1]: C# generics are reified generics, which can define classes with the same interface name but different generic parameters.
 Java generics are non-reified generics, classes with the same interface name but different generic parameters cannot be defined.
-For details, see [Type erasure versus reified generics](https://en.wikipedia.org/wiki/Comparison_of_C_Sharp_and_Java#Type_erasure_versus_reified_generics)<br>[Functional programming like Java Lambda expressions in .NET](https: //en.wikipedia.org/wiki/Functional_programming) implementation is called [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/delegate-class).
+For details, see [Type erasure versus reified generics](https://en.wikipedia.org/wiki/Comparison_of_C_Sharp_and_Java#Type_erasure_versus_reified_generics)<br>[Functional programming](https://en.wikipedia.org/wiki/Functional_programming) like Java Lambda expressions in .NET implementation is called [delegate](https://docs.microsoft.com/en-us/dotnet/csharp/delegate-class).
 Unlike Java functional interfaces, delegates in .NET default to multicast delegates, and .NET declares a variety of generic delegates ranging from no parameters to 16 parameters, from no return value to return value.
 Therefore, developers can use .NET's declared delegates instead of declaring their own.
-For details, see [CSharp-Delegate](https://blog.ryuu64.top/CSharp-%E5%A7%94%E6%89%98/), [Functional programming](https://en.wikipedia.org/ wiki/Comparison_of_C_Sharp_and_Java#Functional_programming).
+For details, see [CSharp-Delegate](https://blog.ryuu64.top/CSharp-%E5%A7%94%E6%89%98/), [Functional programming](https://en.wikipedia.org/wiki/Comparison_of_C_Sharp_and_Java#Functional_programming).

-[^2]: The parameter table of this functional interface is [(TSender sender, TEventArgs arg)](https://github.com/Ryuu-64/Functional/blob/main/src/main/java/org/ryuu/ functional/EventHandler.java#L7), see [EventHandler.java](https://github.com/Ryuu-64/Functional/blob/main/src/main/java/org/ryuu/functional/EventHandler.java for details ) and [**EventArgs.java**](https://github.com/Ryuu-64/Functional/blob/main/src/main/java/org/ryuu/functional/EventArgs.java).
+[^2]: The parameter table of this functional interface is [(TSender sender, TEventArgs arg)](https://github.com/Ryuu-64/Functional/blob/main/src/main/java/org/ryuu/functional/EventHandler.java#L7), see [EventHandler.java](https://github.com/Ryuu-64/Functional/blob/main/src/main/java/org/ryuu/functional/EventHandler.java) and [**EventArgs.java**](https://github.com/Ryuu-64/Functional/blob/main/src/main/java/org/ryuu/functional/EventArgs.java) for details.

 [^3]: **java does not allow developers to define operator overloading**, so the operation of multicast generic functional interface does not have syntactic sugar such as +, +=, - and -= delegated in C#.